khamilton177/C195-Scheduler/README.txt

-Copyright (c) 2023, The Code Barista LLC and/or its affiliates.
+Copyright (c) 2023, The Code Barista LLC and its affiliates.

 The Global Consulting Scheduler is a GUI-based application to schedule appointments and store customer information.